Sugared Almonds For Snacking

-Sugared almonds are often sold at stand alone carts in malls, but for a pretty penny.
+Sugared almonds are often sold in stand-alone carts in malls but for a pretty penny.
 Served in paper cones, a small handful costs close to $5.00.
 Sugared almonds can be made at home for far less, especially when almonds are on sale.

 Emerald almonds were BOGO at Publix a few weeks ago, so I stocked up.
 For less than $5.00, I made three cups of sugared almonds that we can grab for an occasional snack, toss into popcorn, or use in homemade trail mix.